EGAdams/the_function_caller/test_assistant.md

 )

 def execute_function( function_json ):
-    """we use JSON objects to hold a name of a function and parameters that it will need to execute.  this function parses that JSON object to get the name of the function, then it calls the function with the parameters.
+    """Parses a JSON object to execute a function based on the name and parameters.

     Args:
         function_json (str): A JSON string containing the function name and parameters.